Book a Brisbane Tour →

 🌴 Final Destination

-Best things to do in Cairns: Great Barrier Reef day trip to Agincourt Reef or Green Island, the Kuranda Scenic Railway (one of Australia's most beautiful train journeys through rainforest gorges), Daintree National Park and Cape Tribulation, night tour at Hartley's Crocodile Adventures, and a dinner at one of the excellent modern Australian restaurants on the Esplanade.
+Best things to do in Cairns: Great Barrier Reef day trip to Agincourt Reef or Green Island (snorkel or dive the outer reef), the Kuranda Scenic Railway (one of Australia's most beautiful train journeys) combined with the Skyrail Rainforest Cableway return, Daintree National Park and Cape Tribulation (ancient rainforest, crocodiles, no phone signal), night tour at Hartley's Crocodile Adventures, and dinner on the Esplanade.
+Allow 3–5 days minimum — Far North Queensland rewards a slow pace.

 Day-by-Day Schedule: Brisbane to Cairns in 10 Days

-Day 2Noosa β†’ Rainbow BeachRainbow Beach coloured sands2.5 hrs
+Day 2Noosa → Rainbow BeachRainbow Beach coloured sands; Carlo Sand Blow2.5 hrs

-Day 6–7Airlie Beach / WhitsundaysWhitehaven Beach, reef snorkelling3 hrs
+Day 6–7Airlie Beach / WhitsundaysWhitehaven Beach, Hill Inlet, reef snorkelling3 hrs

-Day 8β†’ Townsville / Magnetic IslandFerry to Maggie, koalas3.5 hrs
+Day 8→ Townsville / Magnetic IslandFerry to Maggie Island, Forts Hike, koalas3.5 hrs

-Day 9β†’ Mission BeachCassowaries, reef & rainforest2.5 hrs
+Day 9→ Mission BeachCassowaries at dawn, reef & rainforest same day2.5 hrs

-Day 10β†’ CairnsGreat Barrier Reef day trip1.5 hrs
+Day 10→ CairnsGreat Barrier Reef day trip (Agincourt Reef)1.5 hrs

-⚠️ Stinger Season (October–May): Marine stingers (box jellyfish and irukandji) are present in Far North Queensland coastal waters during the wet season.
-Swim in stinger-protected enclosures at patrolled beaches (all major beaches have nets) and wear a stinger suit on reef snorkelling tours.
-This is a manageable risk with simple precautions.
+⚠️ Stinger Season (October–May) in Far North QLD: Marine stingers (box jellyfish and irukandji) are present in Far North Queensland coastal waters during the wet season.
+All major patrolled beaches have stinger nets — swim inside them.
+Wear a stinger suit on reef snorkelling tours (all operators supply these).
+This is a manageable risk with simple precautions — it does not prevent the Whitsundays or Cairns reef trips, which use full stinger suits.

 Frequently Asked Questions